 If you order a macchiato from a specialty coffee shop, you will likely be given an espresso macchiato (espresso stained with milk).
 If you order from a chain coffee shop, that will more likely be a latte macchiato (milk stained with espresso).
 Some places won’t have it listed on the menu, but most baristas should know what you want.
 To order a classic macchiato, be sure to clarify and say espresso macchiato when at the till.

 Like most coffees, you can also get the beverage iced.
 Essentially, you get a macchiato with ice cubes.
 The best way to make an iced macchiato is with a cold brew.
-This is where you take use cold water and let the coffee brew from 12-24 hours.
+This is where you take use cold water and let the coffee brew for 12-24 hours.
 Less than 12 hours, and it will be too weak, and more than 24 hours, it will be over-brewed and too bitter.
 If you make a regular brew (fresh and hot), adding ice cubes will instantly make the drink more watery and runny.

 On the rise, caramel macchiatos offer sweetness that is missing from a regular one.
 More than just a sprinkle of caramel on top, the recipe also involves vanilla syrup.
 Before adding the espresso to the cup, the barista will add a layer of vanilla syrup.
 The espresso, dash of milk, and caramel drizzle are then added in that order.